 Psychcare is similar to a TPA(third party administrator) or IPA(independent physician association) if you’re familiar with either of these.
 The psychiatrist would still need to negotiate his/her contract with a company like Psychcare but this agreement will include rates for a number of different plans.
 A physician would go through UHC directly and the contract with UHC would only include fee schedules for UHC plans.
 Physicians would go through a local contracting representative that works specifically with this specialty rather than the whole state.
 It’s important to remember that medical is handled in a different department than behavioral health and other ancillary divisions like ASCs.

 Difference Between Commercial Insurance Contracting & Medicare Enrollment

-With the second example, the commercial insurer process involves credentialing (primary source verification, CAQH credentialing) and contracting which would include the contract negotiations; whereas with straight Medicaid or Medicare, they only need to be credentialed (Except where Participation vs Non Participation is concerned with Medicare).
-We are only speaking of straight Medicare and Medicaid, not the HMO plans which actually can be negotiated.
+The commercial insurer process involves credentialing (primary source verification, CAQH credentialing) and contracting which would include the contract negotiations; whereas with straight Medicaid or Medicare, they only need to be credentialed (Except where Participation vs Non Participation is concerned with Medicare).
+We are only speaking of straight Medicare and Medicaid, not the HMO plans which actually can be negotiated (this fact is often overlooked).
 Unfortunately, Medicare and Medicaid have established fee schedules which are non negotiable.
 With most of the commercial payers and HMOs, their fee schedule is set as a percentage of the current or prior year Medicare fee schedule.
 This is why cuts to Medicare are so impactful, even when a provider is not a Medicare provider.
-This is also why it is so vital to have an expert assist you in selecting evaluating your payer mix and negotiating your contracts.
+When reviewing your commercial insurance contracts, you have to look at the year Medicare fee schedule the plan is wanting to put you on.
+This is another reason why it is so vital to have an expert assist you in selecting evaluating your payer mix and negotiating your contracts.